castrogusttavo/castrogusttavo/README.md

 <img align="right" height="590em" src="https://raw.githubusercontent.com/gist/castrogusttavo/2858517f1ddfd911340f9678a87b4564/raw/a05de23021778d5cc6fdc37aed68c159b6240967/githubcard.svg"/>
 <h1>Hi <img src="https://raw.githubusercontent.com/kaueMarques/kaueMarques/master/hi.gif" height="30px">, I'm Gusttavo Castro</h1>

 Gusttavo Castro is a Brazilian designer and programmer.
 He currently resides in Santos, São Paulo, where he is the founder and CEO.
-His dedication to knowledge sharing has led him to delve into various technological fields.
-His passion for programming and his eagerness to learn have made him one of the programmers of the 'Digital Literacy' project at CNPq.
-Gusttavo has developed multiple software programs, delivered lectures, and studied User Experience at major tech companies such as Google and IBM.
+His dedication to spreading knowledge has led him to explore various technological areas.
+His appreciation for programming and his desire to learn made him one of the programmers of the 'Digital Literacy' project at CNPq, in collaboration with UNIFESP.
+Gusttavo has developed several software programs, given lectures, and studied ReactJS at major technology companies such as Rocketseat and Meta, as well as User Experience at Google and IBM.
 <br/>
 <br/>
 [![Linkedin](https://img.shields.io/badge/LinkedIn-black?style=for-the-badge&logo=linkedin&logoColor=9580ff)](https://www.linkedin.com/in/castrogusttavo/)